interactivethings/catalog-docs/docs/guides/react.md

 Instead of using Markdown files, you can use Catalog's `markdown` tagged template literal to create pages.

-This enables you to

-- generate documentation programmatically,
-- mix specimens with other components,
-- or share state across specimens.

 … while still retaining the convenience of writing Markdown for the page content.